omersideman/ai-project/README.md

        pip install -r requirements.txt
        python -m ipykernel install --user --name=venv
    ```

-2. Duplicate .env.example, rename to .env and replace keys.
+2. Duplicate .env.example, rename to .env and replace keys (only if need to use spotify api) and path to src directory.